Is Bogota safe for travelers?

 Backpacking Bogota Safely

-Don’t forget you’re in a large city in which crime is more likely to take place.
+Remember you’re in a large city in which crime is more likely to happen.
 Just like in most other countries, petty crime will always be an issue.

 Take some initiative and don’t find yourself in precarious, targetable positions.
 Such as being alone at night or in the middle of a bustling crowd.